newrelic/newrelic-react-native-agent/README.md

  ### Symbolicating a stack trace

-Rightnoe There is no symbolication of Javascript errors.
-Please follow steps which describe here for [Symbolication](https://reactnative.dev/docs/0.64/symbolication).
+Currently there is no symbolication of Javascript errors.
+Please follow the steps described [here for Symbolication](https://reactnative.dev/docs/0.64/symbolication).

 ### Symbolication for Javascript errors are coming in future releases.

-### There is official support only who invited for Early Access Program.

 ```angular2html